torvalds/linux/Documentation/bpf/btf.rst

 3.4 BPF_{PROG,MAP}_GET_NEXT_ID

 In kernel, every loaded program, map or btf has a unique id.
-The id won't change during the life time of the program, map or btf.
+The id won't change during the lifetime of a program, map, or btf.

-The bpf syscall command BPF_{PROG,MAP}_GET_NEXT_ID returns all id's, one for each command, to user space, for bpf program or maps, so the inspection tool can inspect all programs and maps.
+The bpf syscall command BPF_{PROG,MAP}_GET_NEXT_ID returns all id's, one for each command, to user space, for bpf program or maps, respectively, so an inspection tool can inspect all programs and maps.

 3.5 BPF_{PROG,MAP}_GET_FD_BY_ID

-The introspection tool cannot use id to get details about program or maps.
+An introspection tool cannot use id to get details about program or maps.
-A file descriptor needs to be obtained first for reference counting purpose.
+A file descriptor needs to be obtained first for reference-counting purpose.

 3.6 BPF_OBJ_GET_INFO_BY_FD
 ==========================

-Once a program/map fd is acquired, the introspection tool can get the detailed information from kernel about this fd, some of which is btf related.
-For example, ``bpf_map_info`` returns ``btf_id``, key/value type id.
+Once a program/map fd is acquired, an introspection tool can get the detailed information from kernel about this fd, some of which are BTF-related.
+For example, ``bpf_map_info`` returns ``btf_id`` and key/value type ids.
-``bpf_prog_info`` returns ``btf_id``, func_info and line info
+``bpf_prog_info`` returns ``btf_id``, func_info, and line info
 for translated bpf byte codes, and jited_line_info.

 3.7 BPF_BTF_GET_FD_BY_ID